 other assessment data

-Nominations are accepted in March and April of each year from school personnel, parents and community members.
+Nominations and testing will be conducted annually.
+Nominations are accepted from school personnel, parents and community members.
 A parent or community member may nominate a child by contacting the counselor by phone, in writing or by email.
 (NOTE: Kindergarten nominations will be accepted in January.)

-The selection process is planned and conducted by a committee of professional educators who meet May of each year.
+The selection process is planned and conducted by a committee of professional educators who meet annually.
+Nominations received after testing has concluded will be considered for testing the following school year.
 The committee decision ensures that WPISD does not discriminate on the basis of race, color, national origin, sex, disability, or age in its programs and activities.

 The students are served through a cluster group where they are introduced to higher level thinking processes and creative activities.